Canop/snow/README.md

 [Live Demonstration](https://Canop.github.io/snow/)

-* Snow cumulates at the bottom of the screen
+* Snow piles up at the bottom of the screen
 * Customizable: from a light snow to a blizzard
+* Optionally restricted to a date range
 * Dynamically controllable: start new snow falls and stop them
 * Don't mess with the DOM: only one canvas is added
 * Light and with no dependency